Aiven (Enterprise Grade FREE SQL Database)

 Let's look at how to create a function that you would run only once to create some sample tables and data to play around with.

-1. Create a Comnoco Function Collection file
+- Create a Comnoco

-3. In the logic section of your tree add a SQL Database Connect and Validate block, and in it's properties select the database connection you just set up.
-This block opens a connection - if the connection fails, it will return an error (that you can choose to catch to control what you do if the database is unavailable).
-Connect and Validate
+block, and in it's properties select the database connection you just set up.
+This block opens a connection - if the connection fails, it will return an error (that you can choose to catch to control what you do if the database is unavailable). - Next, we'll setup a variable

 Sample SQL Schema (for mySQL)